NEZNAMY/TAB/.github/wiki/how_to_use_rgb_color_codes.md

 ```
 Then, use this condition with `%condition:rgb%`.

 This will not work in nametags and tablist formatting, because this would parse the condition for target player, not the viewer.
-To achieve this, you'll need a custom made [relational placeholder](https://github.com/NEZNAMY/TAB/wiki/Placeholders#relational-placeholders) that checks for viewer's version.
+To achieve this, you'll need a custom-made [relational placeholder](https://github.com/NEZNAMY/TAB/wiki/Placeholders#relational-placeholders) that checks for viewer's version.